 I made a Jupyter Notebook using Beautiful Soup to process the ril_export.html file, and gql to run the GraphQL queries, as simple as it is.
 You can run it online on Binder.

-After running, it will start uploading the URLs one by one.
+After running all the remaining cells, it will start uploading the URLs one by one.
 It will take a while.
 If you visit Omnivore, you’ll see that some of these posts don’t have a title or a description.
 This is because it takes a while to crawl the website.

 By the way, did you know that this page is intended to be fully compatible with Omnivore?
 Try adding some of my posts to your list!